shreachari/ECEM202A-Project/docs/report.md

 We also implemented logic for checking breathing variation during hold steps.
 Deviations above thresholds trigger a vocal feedback to the user.

 # 4. Evaluation and Results
+Our initial goals have been met.
+We were able to create a visually appealing, reliable, and easy to use iOS app.
+Our app instructs users to first select a breathing exercise.
+The instructions of the exercise are then displayed and the exercise begins when the start button is clicked.
+We had initially wanted to display a creative visual to users.
+Our data quality is not good enough to do so well at this point due to factors such as varying distance values and additional inconsistencies.

+Our findings uncovered a few valuable discoveries.
+1. Difficulty checking error
+	a.
+We could not simply implement fixed error thresholds due to inconsistencies in distance values measured from run to run
+	b.
+We checked slopes depending on phase but it was hard to gain much information from this data for reasons detailed in later sections of this report.
+2. Flipped graphs
+	a.
+Occasionally, the entire waveform is flipped, with inhales corresponding to decreasing values and exhales corresponding to increasing values.
+	b.
+One possible solution is to detect this issue in a calibration period and invert data
+	c.
+The difficulty in solving this issue is discerning between flipped graphs and incorrect breathing by the user
+	d.
+Furthermore, we need to determine what the axis of reflection is as it changes every time
+3. Distance and orientation must be perfect
+	a.
+If the user is not in the perfect position, the data we see is wildly inaccurate
+	b.
+There is no clear solution to this issue
+	c.
+Solving this will require sending large amounts of data in real time and performing analysis in real time to determine the user's actual distance

 # 5. Discussion and Conclusions

+Overall, we have proven that UWB sensing can be used to detect and analyze breathing, but it is not perfect.

+There are several avenues for improvement, which are as follows:

+Enhancements:
+1. Normalize data from 0 to 1
+	a.
+This avoids the issue of dynamic ranges, which are currently implemented
+	b.
+This also can allow us to display attractive breathing visuals
+2. Determine user’s distance in real time
+	a.
+We can use video as well to determine this.
+It could be possible to determine the user's distance using the video measurement feature of the iPhone.
+3. Implement better error checking
+	a.
+We can use ML to better understand user’s breathing and provide appropriate feedback
+4. We can add support for more breathing exercises

+Things to test and analyze in further research:
+1. Networking: web sockets vs zmq
+	a.
+If the enhancements mentioned above are implemented, we will need to send larger amounts of data over in real time.
+At this point, the networking might matter.
+2. Try different types of smoothing
+	a.
+One example of a smoothing method we can try is the Savitzky Golay filter
+	b.
+More research will need to be done on additional types of smoothing and the effects they may have.

 # 6. References
 * [MindfulWatch](https://dl.acm.org/doi/10.1145/3130922#:~:text=Operating%20solely%20on%20a%20smartwatch,%2Fs%20induced%20by%20respiration.)